Suicide Prevention Workshops

 Schedule a Virtual Workshop for Your Group

 While in-person suicide prevention workshops have been suspended until further notice due to COVID-19, virtual workshops are available for your organization!
-We encourage you to email Rose Cheyette, Director of Community Education and Outreach, to schedule a personal suicide prevention webinar for your team!
+We encourage you to contact the Community Education and Outreach team, to schedule a personal suicide prevention webinar for your team!

 Share Our Helpline Number

 We encourage you to hang up posters with our Helpline number in common spaces at your school, office, apartment complex, community organization, or share them digitally.
-If you would like posters, wallet cards, or wristbands with our Helpline information, please email Allison Perri Newman, Director of Marketing and Communications.
+If you would like posters, wallet cards, or wristbands with our Helpline information, please email Nora Mally, Administrative Assistant.

 Need to help someone who is struggling?